Post

 That newest-first rule is load-bearing.
 Newer state shadows older state.
 Tombstones shadow older puts.
 The engine stops as soon as it finds the first visible answer.

-If you want the inside of one SSTable, the next stop is What is the SSTable format in BeachDB? or Running it locally and opening a real file.
+If you want the inside of one SSTable, the next stop is The SSTable format.

 The SSTable format